-After considering the discussions from the Workshops and the all of the comments received in response to the NPRM, LSC has determined that the regulation is generally working as intended and that some of the issues raised in the course of the Workshops, while of significant importance, are not issues which can easily be addressed by changes in the regulation itself.
+After considering the discussions from the Workshops and the comments received in response to the NPRM, LSC has determined that the regulation is generally working as intended and that some of the issues raised in the course of the Workshops, while of significant importance, are not issues which can easily be addressed by changes in the regulation itself.
 Accordingly, LSC is adopting only modest changes to the text of the regulation.
-LSC believes, however, that these changes will improve the regulation and benefit grantees, clients and applicants for legal assistance.
+LSC believes, however, that these changes will improve the regulation and benefit both grantees and clients and applicants for legal assistance.
 These changes are discussed in greater detail below.

 At the outset, we note one comment in which the commenter requested that LSC confirm its understanding of the terms "applicant" and "deny" (or "denial") as those terms are used throughout this regulation.
 LSC intends no change to the meaning of the terms "denial" and "deny" as they are used in the current client grievance procedures rule.
-LSC intends that "applicant" has the same meaning as it does in Part 1611, Financial Eligibility, except that for the purposes of this Part, "applicant" shall also include groups which apply for legal assistance.
+LSC intends that "applicant" has the same meaning as it does in Part 1611, Financial Eligibility.